MicroStrategy/rest-api-docs/docs/common-workflows/administration/migrations/migrations-in-workstation/object-migration-groups-between-environments.md

 <Available since="2021 Update 7" />

-Starting in MicroStrategy 2021 Update 7, you can move a group of object packages between environments within Workstation.
-These groups of packages are all maintained by the [MicroStrategy Storage Service](https://www2.microstrategy.com/producthelp/Current/Workstation/WebHelp/Lang_1033/Content/storage_service.htm), instead of you having to manage the packages yourself.
+Starting in Strategy 2021 Update 7, you can move a group of object packages between environments within Workstation.
+These groups of packages are all maintained by the [Strategy Storage Service](https://www2.microstrategy.com/producthelp/Current/Workstation/WebHelp/Lang_1033/Content/storage_service.htm), instead of you having to manage the packages yourself.

 You must [configure the package storage location in Workstation](https://www2.microstrategy.com/producthelp/Current/Workstation/WebHelp/Lang_1033/Content/storage_service_config_workstation.htm) to use this feature.